Table of Contents

 You can be considered as a self-employed person as a side activity:

-- if you are an employee, a temporary worker or a non-designated teacher: the number of hours worked in the context of your salaried or temporary activity must be at least half a month;
+• If you are an employee, a temporary worker or a non-designated teacher: the number of hours worked in the context of your salaried or temporary activity must be at least half a month;

-- if you are a civil servant: you must work 200 days or 8 months a year and the working hours must be at least half a month;
+• If you are a civil servant: you must work 200 days or 8 months a year and the working hours must be at least half a month;

-- if you are a designated teacher: you must work at least 6/10ths of a full timetable;
+• If you are a designated teacher: you must work at least 6/10ths of a full timetable;

-- if you are unemployed: you must be a beneficiary of unemployment benefit and be authorised to carry out your self-employed activity on an incidental or occasional basis;
+• If you are unemployed: you must be a beneficiary of unemployment benefit and be authorised to carry out your self-employed activity on an incidental or occasional basis;

-- if you receive an allowance paid by the mutual insurance company: your disability must be at least 66% and the allowance paid to you must be at least equivalent to the pension of a self-employed person at the single rate.
+• If you receive an allowance paid by the mutual insurance company: your disability must be at least 66% and the allowance paid to you must be at least equivalent to the pension of a self-employed person at the “single” rate.

 An assistant is a natural person who assists or replaces a self-employed person in the exercise of their activity without being bound by an employment contract.
 The assistant is often, but not necessarily, a family member of the self-employed person.